hungcq/knowledge-repo/IT/designing-data-intensive-applications/5-replication.md

     - Side-effect (eg triggers)
   - -> Replace with fixed value, but many edge cases
   - Write-ahead log shipping (byte sequence): safe, but depend on the storage engine & version
-  - Logical (row-based) log replication:
+  - Logical (row-based) log replication (eg MySQL binlog):
-    - Logical log: sequence of record describing writes to DB
+    - Logical log: sequence of record describing writes to DB.
+Log info:
+      - Insert: all new values of all columns
+      - Update: row ID, new values of all/updated columns
+      - Delete: row ID
     - Advs:
       - Independent of internal implementation
       - Readable & easy to parse